Longfld/ASPNETCoreAngular4/README.md

 >dotnet restore

-Now, we need to compile typescript, just need run:
+Now, we need to compile typescript, just need run this (and always run this after angular/typescript modify):

 > npm start